Wednesday, December 31, 2008

 - It could support some sophisticated water catchment technology that might allow for gray-water natural water utilization.

 - It could be built massive - out of natural stone work, with wings out into dividers of the living space (like kitchen island and bedroom/bathroom wall divider - allowing for a large thermal mass, heated by a double-sided fireplace, to warm the interior on cold winter nights.
+If a high efficiency 2-sided insert were purchased for this spot, it could burn for 20+ hours on a single charge of fuel.

 - It could divide the room and provide some nice eye-candy.
 Imagine a slate wall with chimney running up through the roof of the Yurt - out of which projects both the Kitchen Island Peninsula and the heated wall dividing the master bedroom and the shower area.
+Sounds sexy - in my mind's eye.
+The other thing I like about the Yurt is that its a very voluminous space in a small footprint.
+Especially if one adds wings or a second story.

 I personally think a sleeping loft above the main great room, with utilities, bath, and part of the kitchen under the loft part, and a double-height living space could be very very sexy.
 This also has the added benefit of allowing the heated thermal mass dividing wall between kitchen and bath (downstairs) to run the full height (upstairs) dividing the sleeping areas with even more heated stone volume.